puppetlabs/puppet-docs/source/pe/2.0/install_uninstalling.markdown

 `-p`
-: Purge additional files; with this flag, the uninstaller will also remove all configuration files, modules, manifests, and certificates, as well as the home directories of any users created by the PE installer.
+: Purge additional files; with this flag, the uninstaller will also remove all configuration files, modules, manifests, certificates, and the home directories of any users created by the PE installer.

 `-d`
 : Also remove any databases during the uninstall.

+`-h`
+: Display a help message.

 `-n`
 : Run in 'noop' mode; show commands that would have been run